FACTBOX-Key moments from closing arguments in Rittenhouse murder trial | Law-Order

 Closing arguments that began on Monday capped nearly two weeks of at times tense court proceedings in the trial of Kyle Rittenhouse https://www.reuters.com/world/us/jury-decide-fate-shooter-kyle-rittenhouse-after-closing-arguments-2021-11-15, the 18-year-old charged with murdering two men and wounding another during racial justice protests in the Wisconsin city of Kenosha last year.

 Prosecutors and defense attorneys for Rittenhouse each get 2-1/2 hours to present the jury with opposing narratives about Rittenhouse's actions in a case that has polarized the United States.
-Here are some key quotes and moments from the prosecution's closing arguments.
-The defense will make its case later today.
+Here are some key quotes and moments:

-PROSECUTION: - Kenosha County Assistant District Attorney Thomas Binger told the jury, "This is a case in which a 17-year-old teenager killed two unarmed men and severely wounded a third person with an AR-15," he said.
-"This isn't a situation where he was protecting his home or his family.
-He killed people after traveling here from Antioch, Illinois, and staying out after a citywide curfew."
+DEFENSE: - Rittenhouse's attorney Mike Richards described Rosenbaum, one of the two people the teenager shot and killed, as a "bad man" and a "rioter."
+"This case is not a game, it's my client's life," Richards told jurors.

+- "Kyle was a 17-year-old kid out there trying to help this community," Richards said.
+Seeking to bring back into focus the defense's argument that Rittenhouse acted in self-defense, Richards said, "When my client shot Joseph Rosenbaum, he feared for his life.
+He feared because of the prior threats, the prior statements and the violent acts that had been witnessed by my client."
+PROSECUTION:

 - Binger argued that Rittenhouse provoked one of the two men he shot and killed, Joseph Rosenbaum, 36, by raising his rifle.
 "That is what provokes this entire incident," he told jurors.
 "If you are the one who is threatening others, you lose the right to self-defense." - Binger argued that Rittenhouse once again lied about the events when he is heard saying in a video from the night that Rosenbaum had pulled a gun.
 "Joseph Rosenbaum didn't have a gun, the defendant knew he didn't have a gun," he said.
 "The defendant is lying to save his own skin instead of going and trying to help the person that he has just shot and killed."